CMU-17313Q/CMU-17313Q.github.io/docs/projects/P3/index.md

 By the checkpoint deadline, your team will submit

-- your **initial list of the N-1 tools** that your team plans on exploring, and
+- your **initial list of the N tools** that your team plans on exploring, and
 - links to the **PRs that demonstrate that you have successfully installed and run each of these tools**

 ## Final Deliverables

 ### Tool Analysis Design Doc (50 pts)

+!!! warning "Individual Grade Adjustments"
+    This document is something that we expect the team to work on together.
+However, we will be asking who worked on what part of the document, and in the case that a sub-section of the document is low quality AI slop, we will be only penalizing the author of that section, NOT the entire team.
+To this end, we will be requiring that develop the document in the Google Drive folder that has been shared with your team by your CA.

 Create a Design Document/RFC that includes: